3decomp/NuCFD/README.md

 # NuCFD

-Non-uniform Compact Finite Differences is a library implementing compact finite difference schemes on non-uniform grids.
+NuCFD is a library implementing compact finite difference schemes on non-uniform grids.